Python if, elif, and else Statements

 STATEMENT

-The if statement starts with the if keyword followed by the conditional expression.
+The if statement starts with the if keyword followed by a conditional expression.

-The EXPRESSION must be followed by (:) colon.
-If the EXPRESSION evaluates to True, the STATEMENT gets executed.
-If EXPRESSION returns False, nothing happens; the STATEMENT gets ignored.
-STATEMENT be any statement, including multiple statements or further nested if statements.
+The EXPRESSION must be followed by a colon (:).
+If the EXPRESSION evaluates to True, the STATEMENT is executed.
+If the EXPRESSION evaluates to False, nothing happens and the STATEMENT is skipped.
+STATEMENT can be any statement, including multiple statements or further nested if statements.
 To execute no statements, use the pass statement.

 The STATEMENT block starts with an indentation and ends with the first unindented line.
 Most people choose to use either 4-space or 2-space indentation.
 The official Style Guide for Python Code recommends using 4-spaces per indentation level and avoiding mixing tabs and spaces for indentation.